alan0502/PianoPro/README.md

 * Players start with three badges.
   * Lose a badge for each mistake.
   * Lose all badges, and the game ends.
-* Successful completion displays a "You WIN!!!" message and proceeds to the next stage.
+* Successful completion displays a **"You WIN!!!"** message and proceeds to the next stage.
 5. Result and Badge System
 * Earn a badge for each completed song, displayed in your collection.
 * Successfully completed songs are marked with a red check.
 * Continue challenging other songs or revisit previously completed ones.

+For more imformation or Chinese version, please view at **Final Project-Piano Master.pptx**.